Teradata/stacki-wiki/Boxes.md

 A few examples of the utility of boxes:

-* Maintaining different versions of the OS:
+* **Maintaining different versions of the OS**:
   If you want CentOS 6.6 on one set of backend hosts and CentOS 6.7 on another set of backend hosts.
   You can download the 6.7 CentOS ISOs, add them to the frontend (with `stack add pallet`), create a new box with the CentOS 6.7 pallet, then assign backend hosts to the new box.

-* Maintaining updates:
+* **Maintaining updates**:
   Pallets can be created by mirroring any publicly available repo (or subscribed repo if using RHEL).
   Adding an _updates_ pallet to any box will make the updated RPMs to hosts via yum.

-* Maintaining dev/test/production environments:
+* **Maintaining dev/test/production environments**:
   Again, having created dev, test, and production boxes with the appropriate pallets, assign machines to each of those boxes.
   Install/reinstall the machines.
-When you want to
-promote machines to a new environment, reassign the machine's box and reinstall.
+  When you want to promote machines to a new environment, reassign the machine's box and reinstall.

 ## Create a new box